Raghunandhan8818/promethus-graphana-minikube/README.md

-# Minikube and Prometheus Sample Setup
+# Prometheus and Graphana Setup for Minikube

 This is a quick demo of using [minikube](https://github.com/kubernetes/minikube) to test